NixOS/nix/doc/manual/src/command-ref/nix-env.md

 # Selectors

-Several commands, such as `nix-env -q` and `nix-env -i`, take a list of arguments that specify the packages on which to operate.
+Several commands, such as `nix-env --query ` and `nix-env --install `, take a list of arguments that specify the packages on which to operate.
 These are extended regular expressions that must match the entire name of the package.
 (For details on regular expressions, see **regex**(7).)
 The match is